Is Miami's Crime Rate on the Rise in 2024?

 Dangerous Neighborhoods in Miami

 Using recent crime data, Iโ€™ve compiled a list of the most dangerous neighborhoods in Miami for 2024.
-These rankings are based on the number of violent crimes per 100,000 residents in each neighborhood, relative to the city’s overall violent crime average.
+These rankings are based on the number of incidents per 1000 residents in each neighborhood, relative to the city’s overall violent crime average.

 Model City